 - weren't entitled to jobseekers allowance, employment and support allowance or income support during this time

-If you get universal credit: The condition is that you (or your partner if you're joint claimants) have earned at least £569 a month after tax for the last year.
+If you get universal credit: The condition is that you - or your partner if it's a joint claim - have earned at least £543 a month after tax for the last year.